8427 views| 0 comments

 DIASTATIC BARLEY MALT POWDER: (See DOUGH ENHANCERS - BREAD) An all-natural, barley-based product that improves both the flavor and appearance of bread.

-FLAX SEED MEAL (GF): Flaxseed Meal = Flaxseed Flour = Ground Flaxseeds.
+FLAX SEED MEAL OR FLOUR OR LINSEED (GF): Flaxseed Meal = Flaxseed Flour = Ground Flaxseeds.
+A white powder made from grinding flaxseed.
 If you want to make your own, you can grind whole flax seeds in a clean coffee grinder.
 It goes rancid quickly after grinding.
 It is best to grind just before use.
 Flax seeds are rich in omega-3 fatty acids, and a sprinkle of flaxseed is an easy (and delicious) way to increase your daily fiber.
 It is used in gluten-free baking.
 See also Gluten-free Ingredients

 FONIO (GF): An Ancient grain, along with amaranth, sorghum, and quinoa, is still virtually unknown in the U.S. It is bringing high hopes to countries struggling with hunger and harsh conditions.
 It is a hardy protein-rich cereal that's been grown for thousands of years in West Africa.